Football season is once again upon us, but I won’t be donning my favorite jersey on Sunday mornings this season, yet again.

 And then three years ago, I gave it all up—cold turkey.

 In short, I gave up the NFL to make more time for travel and adventuring.

 I boxed up all the shirts, hats, jerseys, cups, plates, and other memorabilia I owned and unfollowed countless NFL and 49ers social media accounts.
 That might seem a bit dramatic to some, but sometimes the best breakup is a clean break.

 Don’t get me wrong, I still love football.
 And my fall travel opportunities remain substantially limited by the football schedule—I’m an even bigger Sun Devil football fan, after all.
 But it all came down to choices.
 And while I loved watching pro football on Sundays (and Mondays, and even Thursdays), it wasn’t worth devoting so much of my fall to the sport.
 Because it’s not just watching a game or two or three every week, but also keeping up with the latest news, the latest conjecture, the nonstop discussion and analysis.
 You know, casually turning on the NFL Network and suddenly wondering what happened to the last two hours.
+There are surprisingly large phantom time costs involved.
 Until I opted out, I didn’t realize that being a diehard pro football fan takes up a lot of one’s free time.

 Obviously, I’m not arguing that you should join me in ditching the NFL.
 It’s simply a gentle reminder to be intentional with your time and attention.

 Life is full of tradeoffs and opportunity costs.
 You can’t have everything, so you have to prioritize based on what’s most important to you.
 Maybe the NFL makes the cut in your own life.
 For me, making space for more adventures—even if that’s just squeezing in a hike or day trip each Sunday—was more important than participating in America’s most popular fandom.
 And yes, even if it was something that I truly did love.